-IS-643: Introduction to FEMA's Public Health Assistance Program (FEMA) - An online course that provides an overview of the Public Health Assistance Program and process applicants follow in order to receive grant funding assistance following a disaster.
+IS-1001: The Public Assistance Delivery Model Orientation (FEMA) - An online course that provides an overview of the Public Health Assistance Program and process applicants follow in order to receive grant funding assistance following a disaster.

 Policy Assistance Program and Policy Guide (FEMA) - A comprehensive guide on public health assistance program eligibility and implementation.